Overgrown Properties

 What Can Council Do?

-Council can inspect overgrown properties and take action if the property is considered both overgrown and unhealthy.
-However, Council's powers are limited and often serve to inform the landowner that their property is overgrown and needs maintenance.
+Council can inspect overgrown properties and take action if the property is considered unhealthy.
+However, Council's powers are limited and often serve to inform the landowner that their property is unhealthy and needs maintenance.

 During an inspection, Council will assess: